 - The variety of applications and the type of data feed into them for analysis has now become more diverse and distributed and is approaching cloud-oriented.

-Data residing in multiple virtual servers and other cloud storage (remote based) in the cloud infrastructure can be easily analyzed using the NoSQL database management techniques and largely when the data set is in a non-structured manner.
+Data residing in multiple virtual servers and other cloud storage (remote-based) in the cloud infrastructure can be easily analyzed using the NoSQL database management techniques and largely when the data set is in a non-structured manner.
 So, it can be said that the NoSQL database is intended to overcome the diversity of data, increase performance, modeling of data, scalability, and distribution, which is usually encountered in the Relational Databases.

 Structured Data Vs. Unstructured Data

 Structured data are in a proper format, usually text files or which can be represented in a tabular format.
-Also, such type of data can be smoothly represented in chart-like form, and data mining tools can be used to process them efficiently.
+Also, such types of data can be smoothly represented in chart-like form, and data mining tools can be used to process them efficiently.